IgniteUI/indigo-design-docfx/en/components/snackbar.md

 ## Styling

-The Snackbar comes with styling flexibility, allowing to change the text color of the message and the action button, and the background color.
+The Snackbar comes with styling flexibility, allowing to change the text color of the message, the action button, and the background color.

 <img class="responsive-img" src="../images/snackbar_styling.png" srcset="../images/snackbar_styling@2x.png 2x" />